|Other Name||Talisma Nasrin Taslima Nasrin's Twitter Account|

 England's fast bowler, Saqib Mahmood also tweeted, "Can’t believe this.
 Disgusting tweet.
 Disgusting individual."

-• Taslima Nasreen landed in controversies several times in her life.
+• Relationhips with an Anglo-Indian: Taslima Nasreen landed in controversies several times in her life.
 She never hid her sexual relations outside her three marriages; but, there was a lot of controversies regarding her sexual partners.
 Taslima Nasreen had a relationship with George Baker.
 George belongs to a Greek family in Assam, India, and he also worked in several Bengali and Hindi films in theatres and television.
 He joined Indian politics in 2014 and fought from the Howrah constituency but lost the chance.
 Later, he became a member of the Lok Sabha as an Anglo-Indian after getting permission from the then President of India.
 In October 2019, Ankita Bhattacharya, daughter of George, who is now a resident of Burdwan’s Narayanpur village under the Bhatar police station claimed that Talisma Nasrin is her mother and showed photographs as proof and also presented the related information about her birth.
 English Kolkata 27x7

 |Relationships & More|